haakonleg/digitalocean-dynamic-dns-updater/README.md

 # digitalocean-dynamic-dns-updater

-Python script and docker image to automate updating DNS A records on DigitalOcean.
+Python script and docker image to automate updating DNS A or AAAA records on DigitalOcean.
 Useful if you have a dynamic IP and self-hosted server, and wish to keep subdomain records updated to match your current public IP address.

 You can use this as a standalone script (dyndns.py), or deploy the docker image which can be configured to check the records at a regular interval.